dotnet/aspnetcore/README.md

 ## Opening in Visual Studio

 Prerequisites:
+- Follow the steps [here](https://github.com/aspnet/Home/wiki/Building-from-source) to set up a local copy of dotnet
 - Visual Studio 2017 15.7 latest preview - [download](https://www.visualstudio.com/thank-you-downloading-visual-studio/?ch=pre&sku=Enterprise&rel=15)

 We recommend getting the latest preview version of Visual Studio and updating it frequently.
 The Blazor